CONFUZ3/SOCA/README.md

 - Google Gemini for conversational AI
 - Gurobi/PuLP for optimization engines
-- spopt and PySAL for spatial optimization algorithms
 - Streamlit for the web framework
 - OpenStreetMap for base maps